rmitchellscott/rmtree/README.md

 # rmtree

-A tree-style display tool for reMarkable tablet filesystem, showing the hierarchical structure of documents and folders.
+A tree-style display tool for the reMarkable tablet's document filesystem, showing the hierarchical structure of documents and folders.

 ## Installation